Defence of democracy and neutrality

 "The General, the General!
 He is arriving!"

 That type of story had been told to him over and over again by contempory witnesses of World War II in his early youth, said the grandson of Général Guisan, now a very old man, at the festivities commemorating the 150th birthday of the Général.
 The General wore a simple uniform of the citizen soldier and a hat with a wreath with leaves and berries, generally considered to be a laurel wreath for victory.
 It could however, also symbolize the branches of an olive tree for peace.
-Victory for peace in order to stop the war going on on the other side of the Swiss border, but also to avoid war within the society of the neutral country fighting for its sovereignty when surrounded by Nazi German and its fascist allies Italy and the collaborating Vichy regime of German occupied France, while at the same time using diplomacy and military deterrence against allied powers who would have liked to use the air bases and land corridors in the middle of Europe when Switzerland was the only non-totalitarian entity in continental Europe.
-That is the fate of armed neutrality which according to experts means, a neutral country is willing to fight against both warring parties (Foreign Affairs, 2022).
+Victory for peace in order to stop the war going on on the other side of the Swiss border, but also to avoid war within the society of the neutral country fighting for its sovereignty when surrounded by Nazi German and its fascist allies Italy and the collaborating Vichy regime of German occupied France, while at the same time using diplomacy and military deterrence against allied powers who would have liked to use the air bases and land corridors in the middle of Europe when Switzerland was the only non-totalitarian country in continental Europe.

 |